PieterVanBoheemen/RWXBioFuge/README.md

 > **LICENSE**: All work in this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License][8].
 In other words: you are free to use everything in this repository as long as you attribute Pieter van Boheemen and share derivative work under the same conditions.

+Credits: This project has been greatly inspired by the work of:

+    Cathal Garvey - Dremelfuge
+    Karlin Yeh - OpenFuge
+    Drevious - Microfuge 8 Place Rotor
+    Hackteria - Hacked Hard Disk centrifuge

 [1]:https://github.com/PieterVanBoheemen/RWXBioFuge/blob/master/ArduinoCode/
 [2]:https://github.com/PieterVanBoheemen/RWXBioFuge/blob/master/Rotor/
 [3]:https://github.com/PieterVanBoheemen/RWXBioFuge/blob/master/Device/